School Psychology

 • Diverse fieldwork experiences tailored to students’ areas of interest starting in the first semester

-• Faculty are committed to and have expertise in diversity, social justice, and educational equity (https://www.lsu.edu/hss/psychology/diversity/diversity.php)
+• Faculty is committed to and have expertise in diversity, social justice, and educational equity (https://www.lsu.edu/hss/psychology/diversity/diversity.php)

 • Geographic location emphasizes importance of competency and training experiences with culturally and linguistically diverse populations

-• Faculty are committed to the safety, mental health, and well-being of graduate students
+• Faculty is committed to the safety, mental health, and well-being of graduate students

 • Students are committed to supporting and working with peers to succeed within the field